-Proposed new programs also must be submitted as budgetary enhancements requiring detailed justification.
-New programs will be evaluated on the same basis as program expansion to include analysis of long term fiscal impacts.
+Proposed new programs must also be submitted as resource requests requiring detailed justification.
+New programs will be evaluated on the same basis as program expansion to include analysis of long-term fiscal impacts.
 Emphasis will be placed upon areas identified as high priorities by the Board.